payw-org/Contributing-Guidelines/README.md

-# PAYW Contribution Guide
+# PAYW Contributing Guidelines

-Please follow this guide when you contribute to PAYW software.
+Please follow these guides when you are trying to contribute to PAYW software.

 ## Git commit message